 Between the brewery and the ultra-modern, glass ensemble of the BLOX opposite, the boat turns into a canal that runs alongside Christiansborg Palace.
 Behind the Stormbroen the captain makes a sharp right turn.
 To the left is Gammel Strand, the popular photo motif with the colorful houses from the 18th and 19th centuries.
 Thorvaldsen's Museum is on the right side of the Slotsholmen Canal.

 There is still time to take a quick look at the Nikolaj Kunsthal.
-The former church shows contemporary art.
-The boat then drives past Holmens Kirke and the glass building of the Danish National Bank.
-On the other side of the canal is Børsen, the former trading exchange.
-A few hundred meters later the journey ends in the Nyhavn Canal.
-The distance between the canal boat stop and the traffic junction of Kongens Nytorv is only a few meters.
+The former church presents contemporary art.
+The boat then sails past Holmens Kirke and the glass building of the Danish National Bank.
+On the other side of the canal is the Børsen, the former trading exchange.
+A few hundred meters later, the journey ends in the Nyhavn Canal.
+There is only a few meters distance between the canal boat stop and the traffic junction of Kongens Nytorv.

-Stromma Danmark offers the one-hour boat trip for adults for 99 Danish kroner, which is about 13,50 euros.
-It is cheaper to take the boats on the Nettobådene.
-The company is asking for 50 crowns for a comparable tour.
+Stromma Danmark offers the one-hour boat trip from Nyhavn for adults at the price of 109 Danish kroner, equivalent to around 14,60 euros (as of 2023).
+It is cheaper to take the boats on the Netto Bådene.
+The company calls on its German-speaking Website eight euros for a comparable tour.